msi-ris/Tutorials/rnaseq_lec.md

 #### Matched Pair Design
 This design is only applicable when there are exactly two treatments that are to be compared and the individuals in the experiment can be grouped into pairs.
-For example, a researcher may be interested in the effect of a drug compound and takes a sample before treatment and a sample after treatment.
+For example, a researcher may be interested in the effect of a compound on two different tissues from the same patient, or the effect of a drug on cancerous and non-cancerous tissue from the same person.

 ![Matched Pair Experiment]({{ "/graphics/rnaseq_lec/paired_exp.png" | prepend: site.baseurl }})